- Move-In Condition Report / Inventory Checklist

 Why do I have to fill out the Move-In Inspection form?

 Before you move in to your rental house, you’re provided with a Move-In Inspection Form.
 This form is for your protection!
 The form is a record of any existing damage to the house when you take possession and serves as proof that you didn’t cause the damage.
-The form must be returned to us within seven days of your occupancy or it is invalid.
-If you didn’t receive the form when you picked up your keys or misplaced it, you may print one from the list above.
+The form must be returned to us within SEVEN (7) DAYS of your occupancy or it is invalid.
+If you did not receive the form when you picked up your keys or misplaced it, you may print one from the list above.

 Who is responsible for turning on the utilities when I move in?